Find Assisted Living in Your Area

-- Is the residence clean, and free of odors?
+- Is the residence clean and free of odors?

 - Is the staff respectful to residents?

-- Do residents appear neatly dressed?
+- Do residents appear neatly dressed and groomed?

 - Does it appear as if the residents are happy there?

 Most memory care centers will focus not only on the well-being of the resident, but also that of the family.
-Be sure to ask if there is a support group hosted at the facility, or an outside group to which they can refer you.
+Be sure to ask if there is a support group hosted at the community, or an outside group to which they can refer you.
 Such groups can help ease the emotional charge that may accompany this transition.
 If you have questions about the resources available in your area, contact the Alzheimer’s Association.

 Frequently Asked Questions